You’ll never guess that this soup is light and healthy when you taste the rich broth, flavored with caramelized onions, turkey sausage and beans.

 Something magical happens to chicken broth when you add caramelized onions, particularly ones that have been finished off with a dose of balsamic vinegar.
 The sumptuous flavor and deep golden color of the sweet vegetable transform the broth from basic to hearty.

 Any flavored turkey or chicken sausages will work in this soup (though I would avoid a sweet sausage, such as chicken and apple).
 I used our favorite 5th Street Grill turkey sausages, which we buy at Costco and weigh in at 100 calories per sausage.
 You’ve seen them in a couple of my recipes, such as Quick Farro with Sausage, Tomatoes & Arugula.

 The beauty of making soups, particularly when you don’t have a lot of time or patience for doing dishes, is that all of the cooking can be done in one pot.
-My favorite soup saucepan is this one, which my grandparents always used for their curries.
-If you prefer something a little bigger, there is also this one.
 One pot to wash and dry makes for a happy mum….which means a happy family.